alinex/node-validator/doc/schema/boolean.md

 # Boolean Schema

-Create a schema that matches any data type.
+Create a schema that matches a boolean value.

 See at [Base Schema](base.md) for the inherited methods you may call like:
 - `title()`